citp/privacy-policy-historical/p/ps/psu/psupedia.info.md

-> *The following text is extracted and transformed from the psupedia.info privacy policy that was archived on 2009-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090617040708id_/http%3A//psupedia.info/The_PSUPedia%3APrivacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the psupedia.info privacy policy that was archived on 2010-06-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100619122042id_/http%3A//psupedia.info/The_PSUPedia%3APrivacy_policy) for the most accurate reproduction.*

 # Privacy Policy - The PSUPedia

-**The wiki is currently being migrated and may be subject to unforeseen downtime.
-Please use[this](http://ambitionofilluminus.com/Main_Page "http://ambitionofilluminus.com/Main_Page") if the main wiki is inaccessible.**
-**Please note that the rule on multiple user page edits is still being enforced.**
+The PSUPedia needs donations to stay in operation.
+[Click here](https://web.archive.org/Donate "Donate") for details on how you can help.
+All contributions are greatly appreciated!

 ### From The PSUPedia

-Privacy Policy (Redirected from [The PSUPedia:Privacy policy](https://web.archive.org/index.php?title=The_PSUPedia:Privacy_policy&redirect=no "The PSUPedia:Privacy policy"))

 ## Contents

+[hide]

   * 1 Ground Rules
   * 2 Information Collection and Use